Civil Engineering MEng/BEng (Hons)

 International experience opportunities

-There is a mandatory international field trip during your studies that gives the students a global experience where they need to fulfil a design brief while taking account of the local climate, physical terrain, resources available, social and cultural environment.
+There is no extra cost to you for this trip, which aims to offer you a global experience where you'll need to fulfil a design brief while taking account of the local climate, physical terrain, resources available, social and cultural environment.

 Entry requirements